MasterCheetah608/choupin/README.md

 We got our inspiration from piano apps that allow you to press notes.
 We didn’t know of any Discord bot with this feature, so we decided to make a Discord bot.
 # Project Process
 - Made Discord Bot
-  - Used Discord API and JDA API, Hosted with IntelliJ, and used Maven as the build automation tool
+  - Used Discord API and JDA API, Hosted with IntelliJ, used Maven as the build automation tool, and used LavaPlayer for audio
 - Coded User Input
    - Used slash commands that allow the user to press buttons for note input and utilize dropdowns for octaves
 - Added song play